 Reviewing DSS results emails

 For those with a business need and approval to review Symptom Survey results to verify compliance with campus policy:

-- Treat this information as confidential.
+- Treat this information as private.

 - Conduct a visual review of the documentation provided (e.g., email or printed email).